Skip to main content

 • KNOWLEDGE TO BE ACQUIRED

-The master's degree in the administration and liquidation of companies in difficulty shall enable the acquisition of scientific knowledge in the following fields:
+The master's degree in the administration and liquidation of companies in difficulty should enable students to acquire scientific knowledge in the following areas:

 • Corporate law (company law, competition law, consumer law, business contracts)